 How Does Diet Affect Symptoms of ADHD?
 There is little argument that diet has a contribution in the major diseases of civilization, such as heart disease and type II diabetes.

 However, the effect of diet on mental health disorders remains controversial in the conventional circles.
 I'm not entirely clear why, as it has been known for a decade or more that different kinds of inflammation mediate both metabolic syndrome and the depressive disorders and schizophrenia .
 It seems logical to me to look for dietary or environmental insults that would predispose one to develop these disorders, and not just in fringe journals, or Australia .
 But then, I also think it is logical that our immune systems are responsible for heart disease and high cholesterol, not that our livers (in a desperate effort to do us in) mastermind the release of cholesterol into the bloodstream to clog our arteries like an old sock dropped into the disposal.
-ADHD in children.
-Not so fast.
-The stakes are high.
 Study: Diet May Help ADHD Kids More Than Drugs.
 Hide captionAccording to Dr.